DOT Physical Exams Clinic Q&A

+DOT physicals are intended to detect physical, mental, and emotional disorders that could impair a driver’s ability to operate a commercial vehicle safely.
 Eastway Medical Clinic has DOT certified doctors who provide medical exams needed for your commercial driver’s license in Charlotte, NC.
+We are conveniently located at 1220 Eastway Drive Charlotte, NC 28205.
 If you have any questions, concerns, or comments on our testing services, please do not hesitate to call us or request an appointment online.

 Table of Contents: